-This topic describes the objects you create in Amazon Web Services (AWS) so that you can deploy Ops Manager.
+This topic tells you about the objects that can be created in Amazon Web Services (AWS) to deploy VMware Tanzu Operations Manager.

-Use the information in this topic to determine the resource requirements of Ops Manager on AWS, or to verify that you have created the correct resources after completing the procedures in Preparing to Deploy Ops Manager on AWS and Deploying Ops Manager on AWS.
+Use the information in this topic to determine the resource requirements of Tanzu Operations Manager on AWS, or to verify that you have created the correct resources after completing the procedures in Preparing to Deploy Tanzu Operations Manager on AWS and Deploying Tanzu Operations Manager on AWS.

 As part of the preparing to deploy process, you must create the following S3 buckets from the S3 Dashboard: